 Martin Luther King's assassin James Earl Ray spent time at Leavenworth after being convicted of mail fraud.
 In 1959, Ray was sentenced to 20 years at the Missouri State Prison, but he escaped by hiding in the back of a bread truck.
 In 1968, Ray shot Martin Luther King as he stood on the second floor balcony of the Lorraine Motel in Memphis, Tennessee.
 Ray was on the run for two months before authorities found him at London's Heathrow airport.What do you think of the Leavenworth Federal Penitentiary?
 Share your thoughts in the comments section.

 Michael Dwayne Vick is an American football quarterback who is currently a free agent.
 He has previously played for the Atlanta Falcons, Philadelphia Eagles, and New York Jets.
 Vick played college football at Virginia Tech, where as a freshman he placed third in the Heisman Trophy balloting.
-He left ...more
+He left after his sophomore year to enter the NFL and was drafted first overall by the Atlanta Falcons in the 2001 NFL Draft, the first African-American quarterback ever taken in that position.
+In six seasons with the Falcons, he gained wide popularity for his performance on the field, and led the Falcons to the playoffs twice.
+During his tenure with Atlanta, Vick was selected to three Pro Bowls.
+In ...more

 Birthplace: Virginia, United States of America